travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 Travis CI uses the `.travis.yml` file from the branch containing the git commit that triggers the build.
 Include branches using a safelist, or exclude them using a blocklist.

+> Note that you also need to take into account automatic [Pull Request Builds](/user/pull-requests#%E2%80%98Double-builds%E2%80%99-on-pull-requests) when deciding to safelist or blocklist certain branches.

 ### Safelisting or blocklisting branches

 Specify which branches to build using a safelist, or blocklist branches that you do not want to be built: